Statistical mechanics from quantum envariance and exchange symmetry: Review the principle of Envariance

 \subsection{Microcanonical equilibrium and probability distributions from envariance}

 \paragraph{Envariance and the Schmidt decomposition.} Consider a pure state of a composite system $S+E$ written in its Schmidt form

-where, $\{|S_k\rangle\} $ and $ \{|E_k\rangle\}$ are orthonormal bases for the system $S$ and environment $E$, respectively; $a_k\in\mathbb{C}$ are the Schmidt coefficients (we take them non-negative real by phase choice when convenient); the sum runs over the Schmidt rank.
-The Schmidt form is a canonical bipartite decomposition — all reduced statistics of $S$ are encoded in $\{a_k\}$ and $\{|S_k\rangle\}$~\cite{deffner2016,sebastian2019book}.
+where $\{|S_k\rangle\}$ and $\{|E_k\rangle\}$ are orthonormal bases for the system $S$ and environment $E$, respectively; $a_k\in\mathbb{C}$ are the Schmidt coefficients (which can be chosen real and non-negative by an appropriate phase convention); the sum runs over the Schmidt rank.
+The Schmidt decomposition provides a canonical bipartite representation, and all local statistical properties of $S$ are fully determined by $\{a_k\}$ and $\{|S_k\rangle\}$~\cite{deffner2016,sebastian2019book}.

-\paragraph{Maximal envariance $\Rightarrow$ equal Schmidt weights.} A state is \emph{maximally envariant} if for every unitary $U_S$ on $S$ there exists a unitary $U_E$ on $E$ such that Eqs.~\eqref{1}-\eqref{2} are satisfied.
-If Eqs.~\eqref{1}-\eqref{2} hold for all $U_S$, then all nonzero Schmidt coefficients must have the same modulus:
+\paragraph{Maximal envariance $\Rightarrow$ equal Schmidt weights.} A state is said to be \emph{maximally envariant} if for every unitary transformation $U_S$ acting on the system $S$ there exists a corresponding unitary $U_E$ acting on the environment $E$ such that Eqs.~\eqref{1}–\eqref{2} are satisfied.
+This condition characterizes an idealized equilibrium situation in which the system is fully entangled with a sufficiently large environment, ensuring maximal symmetry under local transformations of $S$.
+If Eqs.~\eqref{1}–\eqref{2} hold for all $U_S$ acting within the support of $\rho_S$, then all nonzero Schmidt coefficients must have the same modulus,

-where $\Omega$ is the number of terms (the effective dimension of the degenerate subspace).
-For the $N$-qubits example, $\Omega=2^N$, is the dimension of the support of $\rho_S$, if the entire computational basis participates.
-Equal magnitudes are necessary and sufficient for the existence of compensating unitaries $U_E$ that undo any $U_S$ acting within the support — hence ``maximal'' envariance.
+where $\Omega$ is the number of Schmidt terms, corresponding to the effective dimension of the degenerate subspace.
+For the $N$-qubit example discussed below, $\Omega=2^N$ equals the dimension of the support of $\rho_S$ when the entire computational basis participates.
+Equal Schmidt magnitudes are both necessary and sufficient for the existence of compensating environment unitaries $U_E$ that undo arbitrary local unitaries $U_S$ acting within this support, which justifies the term ``maximal envariance.''

-\paragraph{Equiprobability from envariance.} Tracing out the environment yields the reduced state of the system
+\paragraph{Equiprobability from envariance.} Tracing out the environment yields the reduced state of the system,